The Future of Dentistry in Wales

 Thursday 12 March

-Hensol Castle, Vale Resort (Cardiff)Thursday 19 March
+Hensol Castle, Vale Resort (Cardiff)Wednesday 22 April

-Quay Hotel, Deganwy (North Wales)Format:
+Quay Hotel, Deganwy (North Wales)Thursday 30 April

 6:30pm – Arrival & refreshments